Marcin-L-Szczepanski/test-blockchain-js/README.md

   }
 }
 ```
-.calculateHash() method calculates and returns SHA256 hash for the current block.
+.calculateHash() method calculates and returns SHA256 hash for the current block, i.e. its index, nonce, transactions, timestamp and previous hash.
 ```javascript
 calculateHash() {
   return SHA256(this.index + this.previousHash + this.timestamp + JSON.stringify(this.data) + this.nonce).toString();